saradiiba1/azure-rest-api-specs/README.md

 ### Terminology

 - **Offerings**, **Skus**, and **Features** - These are distinct entities represented in Eco Manager and Service Tree.
-While the Offering/Sku/Feature entities and hierarchy represent the externally marketed product, **service/components** entities in service tree represent corresponding engineering entities that together power these external products.
-Refer to [Product Taxonomy](https://dev.azure.com/msazure/AzureWiki/_wiki/wikis/AzureWiki.wiki/40783/Service-Tree-Product-Taxonomy) for details.
+While the Offering/Sku/Feature entities and hierarchy represent the externally marketed product, (https://dev.azure.com/msazure/AzureWiki/_wiki/wikis/AzureWiki.wiki/40783/Service-Tree-Product-Taxonomy) for details.

 - **Resource Provider** - When a service onboards new functionality onto ARM, it is required to complete [Resource Provider Registration](https://armwiki.azurewebsites.net/rp_onboarding/ResourceProviderRegistration.html).
 For existing **Resource Provider to Service Mapping**, refer to [Match resource provider to service](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers#match-resource-provider-to-service)*